109th Mixed Brigade

 Landscape near Utiel in the winter, where the 109th MB was formed.

 View of La Serena region, where the 109th MB operated until its annihilation.

 The 109th Mixed Brigade (109.ª Brigada Mixta), was a mixed brigade of the Spanish Republican Army in the Spanish Civil War.
 It was formed in the spring of 1937 in Utiel with four battalions, the 433, 434, 435 and 436.

 This ill-fated brigade operated mostly in Extremadura and was annihilated in the Battle of Mérida pocket in 1938.
 Its few survivors ended up in Francoist concentration camps, where some of them would be shot.

 History

 The 109th Mixed Brigade was established on 21 March 1937 in Utiel.
 The first commander of the unit was Infantry Lieutenant Colonel Antonio Gil Otero, who had been Commander of the 16th Albuera Regiment in Lleida at the time of the 1936 coup of the pro-Fascist generals.

 The commissar of the unit was Ernesto Herrero Zalagán who belonged to the Unified Socialist Youth.

-Very soon Gil Otero was transferred to the Levantine Army (Ejército de Levante) and was replaced as leader of the unit by Infantry Commander Luis Pedreño Ramírez, who had been living in prematurely retirement in Alcoi owing to the "Azaña Law".
+Very soon Gil Otero was transferred to the Levantine Army (Ejército de Levante) and was replaced as leader of the unit by Infantry Commander Luis Pedreño Ramírez, who had been living in premature retirement in Alcoi owing to the "Azaña Law".